Ulfzerk/logseq_notes/pages/Python packages.md

 # Math related
-	- array_to_latex - allows to cast n
+	- array_to_latex - allows to cast numpy arrays into tex strings.
+-